-The white grape variety comes from Italy.
+The white grape variety originates from Italy.
 Synonyms are Bianchetta Montecchiese, Greco delle Marche, Greco Maceratino, Maceratese, Matelicano, Montecchiese, Ribona, Uva Stretta, Verdicchio Marino and Verdicchio Tirolese.
-According to DNA analyses, there is no relationship with the varieties Grechetto di Orvieto, Greco, Greco Bianco and Trebbiano Toscano, although some synonyms seem to suggest that this is the case.
-However, there is a close relationship with the Verdicchio Bianco variety.
-This medium to late-maturing, high-yielding vine produces acidic wines of straw-yellow colour with an almond aroma.
+According to DNA analyses, there is no relationship to the varieties Grechetto di Orvieto, Greco, Greco Bianco and Trebbiano Toscano, although some synonyms seem to suggest this.
+However, there is a close relationship with the variety Verdicchio Bianco.
+The medium to late ripening, high-yielding vine produces wines with a straw-yellow colour and almond aroma that are marked by high acidity.
 It is cultivated in the Marche region in the provinces of Ancona, Ascoli and Macerata.
-Among other things, it is authorised in the DOC wine Colli Maceratesi.
-In 2010, the area under cultivation was 177 hectares, with an upward trend (Kym Anderson).
+Among others, it is permitted in the DOC wine Colli Maceratesi.
+In 2016, an area under cultivation of 39 hectares was reported, with a downward trend (Kym Anderson).

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss